neams-th-coe/cardinal/doc/content/tutorials/nekrs_outputs.md

 NekRS uses a custom mesh format (with the `.re2` extension).
 This file cannot natively be viewed in visualization software such as Paraview.
 Standalone NekRS users have to run at least one CFD time step, and then can only visualize the *output file*.
-This can be tedious if you need to set up a bunch of case files just to visualize a mesh.
+This can be tedious if you need to achieve a viable CFD solve just to visualize a mesh.

 Cardinal conveniently provides a way to visualize the NekRS CFD mesh.
 Simply